Geomimicry: Emergent Dynamics in Earth-Mediated Complex Materials

 \section{Discussion and Implications}

 Framing complex soil materials in terms of mechanical functions such as cohesion, friction, squishiness (compressible compliance, elasticity), and viscosity, provides a common language for emergence and universality across systems that differ in chemistry and microstructure.
+It is important to delineate the scope of the geomimicry framework.
+The paradigm is most naturally applicable to amorphous, multicomponent geomaterials that possess accessible configurational degrees of freedom under environmental forcing.
+That is, systems whose microstructure can be reorganized without catastrophic failure.
+This includes soils, unconsolidated sediments, fault gouges, shales (in certain cases), and planetary regolith.
+Weakly cemented or poorly lithified rocks retain some capacity for training.
+The framework is less applicable to intact crystalline rocks, where mechanical behavior is governed by crystal structure and intragranular dislocation mechanics, or to sedimentary rocks, whose microstructure has been locked into rigid configurations.
+In general, geomimicry applies where the physics is dominated by soft particulate mechanics, such as contact mechanics, capillary forces, and colloidal scale interactions, that introduces particle-scale rearrangement timescales and where the material retains sufficient structural disorder to encode memory of environmental forcings.
 This abstraction enables model-analogous platforms: carefully mixed soft-matter constituents that implement the same functional set can replicate the salient mechanics.